joebew42/twitch/docs/_posts/2017-10-01-what-about-october.md

 - Educational contents (best practices to apply when writing code)
 - Schedule consistency
 - Learning new stuff (programming languages or tools)
-- Contribution to open source projects
+- Contribute to open source projects